RiftValleySoftware/RVS_GeneralObserver/README.md

 You should probably just include the `Carthage/Checkouts/RVS_GeneralObserver/Sources/RVS_GeneralObserver/RVS_GeneralObserver_Protocols.swift` file directly, as opposed to building a library.

+### [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) or Direct File Download

+If you want to include the project as a submodule, simply use one of the URIs above (in the Swift Package Manager section).
+It's probably best to include [the `Sources/RVS_GeneralObserver/RVS_GeneralObserver_Protocols.swift` file](https://github.com/RiftValleySoftware/RVS_GeneralObserver/blob/master/Sources/RVS_GeneralObserver/RVS_GeneralObserver_Protocols.swift) directly from the submodule (with no module import).

+If you want to simply download and include the file, then there is only one file to deal with.
+[The `Sources/RVS_GeneralObserver/RVS_GeneralObserver_Protocols.swift` file.](https://github.com/RiftValleySoftware/RVS_GeneralObserver/blob/master/Sources/RVS_GeneralObserver/RVS_GeneralObserver_Protocols.swift)

+Just download and include that one file.
+No need to import a module.

 ### Observables

 Once that is done, you can make a class (it needs to be a class) Observable, by conforming to the [`RVS_GeneralObservableProtocol`](https://github.com/RiftValleySoftware/RVS_GeneralObserver/blob/5978359d3521f125b565e63767328ceec911a170/Sources/RVS_GeneralObserver/RVS_GeneralObserver_Protocols.swift#L96) protocol.

-You will need to create two stored properties in your implementation (the following examples are from [the unit tests](https://github.com/RiftValleySoftware/RVS_GeneralObserver/blob/5978359d3521f125b565e63767328ceec911a170/Tests/RVS_GeneralObserverTest/RVS_GeneralObserverTests.swift#L39)):
+You will need to create two stored properties in your implementation (the following examples are from [the unit tests](https://github.com/RiftValleySoftware/RVS_GeneralObserver/blob/81f9021fe228f434df4fb17139620a57c7851412/Tests/RVS_GeneralObserverTest/RVS_GeneralObserverTests.swift#L39)):

     class BaseObservable: RVS_GeneralObservableProtocol {
         /* ############################################################## */